Shopify/hydrogen-v1/docs/hooks/global/fetchsync.md

 description: The fetchSync hook makes API requests and is the recommended way to make simple fetch calls on the server and on the client.
 ---

-The `fetchSync` hook makes API requests and is the recommended way to make simple fetch calls on the server and on lthe client.
+The `fetchSync` hook makes API requests and is the recommended way to make simple fetch calls on the server and on the client.
 It's designed similar to the [Web API's `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch), only in a way that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).

 ## Example code